liquidmetal-dev/flintlock/docs/quick-start.md

 _RunC is not required; Flintlock uses various containerd services only._

+For a quick install, you can run `./hack/scripts/provision.sh containerd --dev`.
+This will install the latest version of containerd, and start it as a systemd service.
+Omit the `--dev` flag if you would like a production-like environment.
+(See [the docs](./hack/scripts/README.md) for more info on running this tool.)

 ### Create thinpool

 Flintlock relies on ContainerD's devicemapper snapshotter to provide filesystem